-Common warrants to purchase an aggregate of 4,700,000 shares of our common stock.
+Common warrants to purchase an aggregate of 1,526,717 shares of our common stock.
 Each unit and each pre-funded unit includes a common warrant to purchase one share of our common stock.
-Each common warrant has an exercise price of \$2.00 per share, will be immediately separable from the common stock or pre-funded warrant, as the case may be, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
+Each common warrant will have an exercise price of \$ per share, will be immediately separable from the common stock or pre-funded warrant, as the case may be, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
 This prospectus also relates to the offering of the shares of common stock issuable upon exercise of the common warrants.